 The vertical representation is a compact representation of $\C$-words that allows one to represent any $\C$-word of length $n$ by means of two words whose length is logarithmic in $n$ (the frontiers).
-In this paper, we showed that this representation can be defined in terms of two simple recursive functions, that are naturally represented by a directed acyclic infinite graph $G$.
-The recursive definitions of the functions on the frontiers leads to a recursive definition of the graph $G$, therefore independent from the context of $\C$-words.
+We defined two maps, $\GammaS$ and $\GammaD$, acting on the frontiers, that allowed us to introduce an equivalence relation (the minimal equivalence) and reduce the study of \C-words to the equivalence classes of this relation (the minimal classes).
+These classes can be represented over an infinite directed acyclic graph $G$, that is completely defined by the action of the map $\Theta$, which is the composition of $\GammaS$ and $\GammaD$.
+We proved that $\Theta$, and therefore $G$, can be defined recursively and independently from the context of $\C$-words.

-Besides being more compact, we believe that the new representation presented here will allow the use of results from graph theory or poset theory in the study of the Kolakoski word.
-As an illustration, we formulate below two new conjectures on the graph $G$ which, if proven, would imply the validity of important conjectures on $\C$-words.
+Besides being more compact, we believe that the new representation presented here will allow the use of results from graph theory or poset theory in the study of \C-words.
+As an illustration, we formulated two new conjectures (Conjecture \ref{conj:univG} and Conjecture \ref{conj:linearG}) on the graph $G$ that, if proven, would imply the validity of important conjectures on $\C$-words.